 "You've got a few cuts and splits on your head, looks like blunt force trauma."

-"They were punching me, only my leg was hit with a knife.
+"They were punching me and one hit my head on Tony's tool chest, only my leg was hit with a knife.
 They wanted me alive I think, or at least they aimed for nonlethal areas when picking a target to stab at, they would have killed the baby though."

 Bruce nodded.
 "You're going to need to go to the hospital Harry, just as a precaution.
 Also your leg needs looking at, you can't leave an open knife wound in it."